saschultz/went-to-bali-mwahaha/README.md

   * Schema relationships
   * Model presence_of validations
   * Model before_save callback method
+  * Order item quantity validation

   ### Added features:

   * flash messages for signing up, signing in and signing out
+  * quantity of order item has to be greater than or equal to 1